 Wrath and Blessing

-9 Then another angel, a third, followed them both, saying in a loud voice, “If anyone worships the beast and his image, or5 receives the mark on his forehead or his hand, 10 he will also drink the wine of the wrath of God, wrath that is mixed full strength in the cup of his anger; and he will be tormented with fire and burning sulfur before all the holy angels and before the Lamb.
-11 And the smoke of their torment will go up forever and ever; day and night they will have no rest, those who worship the beast and his image, or who receive6 the mark of his name.”
-12 Here is the patient endurance of the saints, of the people who keep the commandments of God and cling to the faith that Jesus brought.7
+9 Then another angel, a third, followed them both, saying in a loud voice, “If anyone worships the beast and his image, or9 receives the mark on his forehead or his hand, 10 he also will drink from the wine of the wrath of God, wrath that is mixed full strength in the cup of his anger; and he will be tormented with fire and burning sulfur before10 all the holy angels and before the Lamb.
+11 And the smoke of their torment will go up forever and ever; day and night they will have no rest—those who worship the beast and his image, or who receive11 the mark of his name.”
+12 Here is the patient endurance of the saints: of all12 who cling to the commandments of God, and to the faith that Jesus brought.13

 Coming and Judgment

-14 Then I looked, and suddenly I beheld a white cloud, and seated on the cloud One like a son of man, with a golden victor’s wreath upon his head, and a sharp sickle in his hand.
-15 And another angel came out of the sanctuary, crying with a loud voice to the One who was seated on the cloud, “Send forth your sickle and reap, for the hour to reap has come, for the harvest of the earth is ripe.”
-16 So the One who was seated on the cloud swung his sickle over the earth, and the earth was reaped.
+14 Then I looked, and behold: a white cloud, and seated on the cloud One like a son of man, with a golden victor’s wreath upon his head, and a sharp sickle in his hand.
+15 And another angel came forth from the sanctuary, crying with a loud voice to the One who was seated on the cloud, “Send forth your sickle and reap, for the hour to reap has come, for the harvest of the earth is ripe.”
+16 So the One who was seated on the cloud swung his sickle over the earth, and the earth was harvested.

-17 Then another angel came out of the sanctuary in heaven, and he too had a sharp sickle.
-18 And after that, yet another angel came forth from the altar, the angel who has authority over its8 fire.
-With a loud voice he called out to the angel who had the sharp sickle, saying, “Send forth your sharp sickle and gather the clusters from the vine of the earth, for her grapes are ripe for harvest.”
-19 So the angel thrust his sickle into the earth, and he gathered in the vine of the earth, and threw it into the great wine press of the wrath of God.
-20 And the wine press was trodden under foot outside the city; and blood reaching up to the horses’ bridles poured forth out of the winepress to a distance of 1600 stadia.
+17 Then another angel came forth from the sanctuary in heaven, and he too had a sharp sickle.
+18 And after him, another angel came forth from the altar: the angel having authority over its15 fire.
+With a loud voice he called out to the angel with the sharp sickle, saying, “Send forth your sharp sickle and gather the clusters from the vine of the earth, for her grapes are ripe for harvest.”
+19 So the angel thrust his sickle into the earth; and he gathered up the vine of the earth and threw it into the great wine press of the wrath of God.
+20 And the wine press was trodden outside the city; and blood reaching up to the horses’ bridles poured out of the winepress to a distance of 1,600 stadia.